 I did some minimal testing and it seems to do what I want (and shotcut opens the resulting file without issues), but feel free to try this at your own risk (and please report back if you run into issues)!
 I’m probably not going to use it often, but I do have it saved as shotcut-archive.sh so I can run it as necessary if I want to create a portable version of my project.

 One potential issue is if there are multiple resources with the same name but unique paths, since they will be collapsed to the same resource in this scheme.
-I might switch to hashing the path and using that as the filename… This is resolved in the edited version by using the md5sum of the absolute path (which should be different even if the filenames are the same — otherwise it’s just the same file used multiple times).
+I might switch to hashing the path and using that as the filename… This is resolved in the edited version by using the md5sum of the file (which should be different even if the filenames are the same — otherwise it’s just the same file used multiple times).
 The resulting filenames are less readable, of course, but it’s probably worth ensuring that filename collisions don’t screw up your project!

 As you can see, it uses xq to parse the XML file and extract the appropriate resources.
 Other than that, it should be relatively portable on Unix-like systems (sorry Windows folks — I’m not very proficient in PowerShell or batch scripts, but feel free to translate this to an equivalent Windows version if you want).
-It now uses md5sum to calculate the MD5 hash of the absolute path, but that should be relatively widespread and is likely already installed.
+It now uses md5sum to calculate the MD5 hash of the file, but that should be relatively widespread and is likely already installed.
 The newest version should also work even if you don’t run the script from your project directory.

 As an example, here’s what my project directory looks like before I run the script: